 So what’s to be done?
-We don’t have to like everyone we work with, but we do have to behave professionally and respectfully towards them, and that is a wholly reasonable expectation we can have of each and every employee.
+We don’t have to like everyone we work with, but we do have to behave professionally and respectfully towards them, and that is a reasonable thing for an employer to expect of every employee.
 Where this isn’t the case, action needs to be taken and the earlier the better.
 The following steps are nearly always sensible:

 - Talk to the employees, individually at first, tell them what you’re seeing, the problems it is causing and ask for an explanation – why are they not getting along – was it an incident, or something more general than that?

 - Be transparent, let both employees know that you’ll be speaking with the other